Adelphi Theatre: 19th century

+The famous busker, Billy Waters often performed outside the Adelphi Theatre in the years before his death in 1823.

 The Adelphi came under the management of Madame Celeste and comedian Benjamin Webster, in 1844, and Buckstone was appointed its resident dramatist.
 Dramatisations of Dickens continued to be performed, including A Christmas Carol; or, Past, Present, and Future opening on 5 February; and Beckett's The Chimes: A Goblin Story of Some Bells that rang an Old Year out and a New One In.
 In 1848, The Haunted Man and the Ghost's Bargain was performed.

 The old theatre was demolished, and on 26 December 1858, The New Adelphi was opened and was considered an improvement on the cramped circumstances of the original, which had been described as a "hasty conversion from a tavern hall, permanently kept in its provisional state".
 The new theatre could seat 1,500 people, with standing room for another 500.
 The interior was lighted by a Stroud's Patent Sun Lamp, a brilliant array of gas mantles passed through a chandelier of cut-glass.

 In the mid-19th century, John Lawrence Toole established his comedic reputation at the Adelphi.
 Also in the mid-19th century, the Adelphi hosted a number of French operettas, including La belle Hélène.
 In 1867, however, the Adelphi gave English comic opera a boost by hosting the first public performance of Arthur Sullivan's first opera, Cox and Box.